 - iRig HD and iRig HD 2 (iOS)

-Setup tips - Interfaces for computers (except Rocksmith USB cable):
+Setup tips for computers (except Rocksmith USB cable):

-Most audio interfaces have at least one of the inputs designated as “Instrument” or “Hi-Z”, typically accompanied by a switch labeled “Inst/Line” or “Hi-Z on/off”.
+- Connect your instrument: Most audio interfaces have at least one of the inputs designated as “Instrument” or “Hi-Z”, accompanied by a switch labeled “Inst/Line” or “Hi-Z on/off”.
 Different input types are needed to accommodate for the difference in signal and impedance levels of various input sources.
-Instruments, such as an electric guitar with magnetic pickups or an acoustic guitar with a piezo-electric pickup, typically require high input impedance, so make sure you connect your instrument to the matching input on your audio interface and set the input mode switch, if present, to the “Hi-Z” or “Inst” position.
+Instruments, such as an electric guitar with magnetic pickups or an acoustic guitar with a piezo-electric pickup, require high input impedance, so make sure you connect your instrument to the matching input on your audio interface and set the input mode switch, if present, to the “Hi-Z” or “Inst” position.

-At the moment, these are the officially supported interfaces.
-Should you experience issues with other interfaces, Yousician support will not be able to assist.
+These are the supported interfaces at the moment.
+Should you experience issues with other interfaces, Yousician Support can not offer help.